 BALANCE OF PAYMENT DIS-EQUILIBRIUM

 It should be noted that the balance of payment equilibrium can exist.
-There is equilibrium balance of payment it the total receipts from other countries equals total payments to other countries.
+There is an equilibrium balance of payment it the total receipts from other countries equal total payments to other countries.

 Types of Balance Payment Disequilibrium